Gabriel2409/angular/readme.txt

 from html to ts
 event binding (event)="expression"
+$event keyword in html references the event

 two way binding
 [(ngModel)] = "data"
+need forms module in app.component.ts import { FormsModule } from '@angular/forms'

 -------
 constructor is called on creation of element